payload/l4re-simple-client-server/README.md

 ###

   SimpleServer simple_server;
-* we create an instance of or own SimpleServer, which has a method which reads a number, doubles it and sends the doubled number back
+* we create an instance of our own SimpleServer, which has a method which reads a number, doubles it and sends the doubled number back

   Util::Registry_server<> server;
   Cap<void> cap = server.registry()->register_obj(&simple_server, "my_server_side");
   server.loop();
   return 0;

-### server.cc
 ### Conclusion